Mono Testing in the Minneapolis/St. Paul Area

 - Enlarged liver or spleen

-As these symptoms are similar to those of influenza, testing for mono in St. Paul is often a necessary course of action.
-At Grow Pediatrics, we provide mono testing that St. Paul parents trust.
+As these symptoms are similar to those of influenza, testing for monol is often a necessary course of action.
+At Grow Pediatrics, we provide mono testing that Twin Cities parents trust.
 Our providers may complete a blood test or a physical exam to look for swollen lymph nodes or an enlarged liver.
 If your child is diagnosed with the virus, it is important to know that it typically requires no treatment and heals on its own within several weeks.
 Mono complications, such as meningitis, heart inflammation and breathing trouble, can occur on rare occasions.
-If you suspect that your child is suffering from mono, schedule an appointment at our Inver Grove Heights, Richfield or St. Paul mono testing clinic.
+If you suspect that your child is suffering from mono, schedule an appointment at our Inver Grove Heights or Richfield mono testing clinic.